zoam21/QAChallenge/README.md

         This command will execute all the Tests Cases and provide results on their execution.

 # Backend Automation Framework
-The backend automation framework was designed using Postman and in order
+The backend automation framework was designed using Postman and in order to execute the TestCases we need to have installed a tool called Newman (https://learning.getpostman.com/docs/postman/collection-runs/command-line-integration-with-newman/).

+After newman is installed in your system you can execute the tests using the following command:

+        $newman run ./Tests/Backend/Todoist.postman_collection.json -e ./Tests/Backend/QA.postman_environment.json

+You will get the test results after each test case gets executed.